Admission to the University

-During the semester in which a high school student is dual enrolled at UDM, s/he has the same rights and responsibilities as any other enrolled UDM student including, but not limited to, academic standards and progress and academic integrity.
-Please see UDM’s Student Handbook (http://www.udmercy.edu/slo/office/handbook/) and Undergraduate Catalog (http://www.udmercy.edu/catalog/).
+During the term in which a high school student is dual enrolled at UDM, s/he has the same rights and responsibilities as any other enrolled UDM student including, but not limited to, academic standards and progress and academic integrity.
+Please see the Student Handbook.

 Tuition and Fees

-If you have questions during the application or registration process, please contact the Office of Admissions at (800) 635-5020 or email@example.com.
+Questions during the application or registration process can be directed to the Office of Admissions at 800-635-5020 or email@example.com.

 UDM welcomes applications from students who have begun their studies at community colleges or other four-year institutions.
 Admissions counselors who work only with transfer applicants provide information, advice and assistance for students considering transferring to UDM.
 A 2.0 GPA in previous college work is generally considered the minimum acceptable for admission, though it doesn't guarantee admission.
 Many academic departments require a higher performance level of at least 2.5 in previous college work.
 As with high school applicants, individual academic programs may also require successful completion of specific courses.
 Applicants whose records otherwise make them eligible for admission may complete required courses at UDM and then seek entry directly to their desired program.

 Recommended Preparation Before TransferringStudents planning, in advance, to transfer from community colleges should select courses which satisfy basic UDM core requirements and the requirements of the college, school or program in which they intend to enroll.
 Transfer Guides, which list transferable core courses for many Michigan community colleges, are available on our website.
 UDM’s Core Curriculum, which is required of all undergraduates, may be found in the "Schools and Colleges" section with specific requirements of each college and school.
-Students should plan to take Math and English placement exams if courses have not been taken at a prior institution.
-If you have questions how courses transfer to UDM, please contact the Transfer Credit Team at firstname.lastname@example.org or (313) 993-1940.
+Students should plan to take Math and English Placement Exams if courses have not been taken at a prior institution.
+If you have questions regarding transfer credit, please contact the Transfer Credit Team at firstname.lastname@example.org or (313) 993-1940.